awsdocs/aws-doc-sdk-examples/gov2/sqs/README.md

 `go run DeleteQueuev2.go -q QUEUE-NAME`

-- _QUEUE-NAME_ is the name of the queue from which the message is deleted.
+- _QUEUE-NAME_ is the name of the queue to delete.

 The unit test accepts a similar value in _config.json_.